slott56/slott56.github.io/Pelican/content/blog/2008/02/2008_02_15-open_source_and_corporate_it_again.rst

 Sorry, but, here's what will happen:  Nothing.
-You have to actually :strong:`Do`  something.
+You have to actually **Do**  something.
 About the only thing that will turns heads is to build a proof-of-concept.
-And you'll :emphasis:`never`  get permission to do that; you have to do it surreptitiously.
+And you'll *never*  get permission to do that; you have to do it surreptitiously.
 Once you've actually done something, the horse is out of the barn.
 The bell cannot be un-rung.
 Now the relationship is one of damage control and forgiveness -- battles where there is no clear Maginot line.